Integrating WebRTC Phone into Web Pages Using CommPeak

 });

-// Fired when an running call ends.
+// Fired when a running call ends.

 callSession.on('ended', function(data) {